ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 (which fits poorly with the Web model) and userspace SCTP (which has very few implementations available).

-An alternative design would be to layer WebSockets over HTTP/3
-{{?I-D.ietf-quic-http}} in a manner similar to how they are currently layered over HTTP/2 {{?RFC8441}}.
+An alternative design would be to open multiple WebSocket connections over HTTP/3 {{?I-D.ietf-httpbis-h3-websockets}} in a manner similar to how they are currently layered over HTTP/2 {{?RFC8441}}.
 That would avoid head-of-line blocking and provide an ability to cancel a stream by closing the corresponding WebSocket object.
 However, this approach has a number of drawbacks, which all stem primarily from the fact that semantically each WebSocket is a completely independent entity:

 * Each new stream would require a WebSocket handshake to agree on application protocol used, meaning that it would take at least one RTT to establish each